KooperL/marketo-developer.en/help/mobile/user-profiles.md

 ---
-title: "User Profiles"
+title: User Profiles
 feature: Mobile Marketing, Users and Roles
-description: "Using User Profiles in Marketo Mobile"
+description: Using User Profiles in Marketo Mobile
+exl-id: 1b2cfb7f-d678-4022-8cd9-a56004a1ac46
 ---
 # User Profiles

 How to Create User Profiles